cyralinc/terraform-provider-cyral/docs/resource_sidecar_credentials.md

 # Sidecar Credentials

-CRUD operations for Cyral sidecar credentials.
+Create new credentials for Cyral sidecar.

 ## Usage